realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Natural_Language_Processing.md

 An intent represents the purpose, or goal, expressed in a user's utterance.
 For example, for both of the previously considered utterances, the intent is to turn a device on; so in your CLU application, you might define a TurnOn intent that is related to these utterances.

 ### Get started with conversational language understanding in Azure

+Authoring
+After you've created an authoring resource, you can use it to train a CLU model.
+To train a model, start by defining the entities and intents that your application will predict as well as utterances for each intent that can be used to train the predictive model.

+CLU provides a comprehensive collection of prebuilt domains that include pre-defined intents and entities for common scenarios; which you can use as a starting point for your model.
+You can also create your own entities and intents.

+When you create entities and intents, you can do so in any order.
+You can create an intent, and select words in the sample utterances you define for it to create entities for them; or you can create the entities ahead of time and then map them to words in utterances as you're creating the intents.

+You can write code to define the elements of your model, but in most cases it's easiest to author your model using the Language studio - a web-based interface for creating and managing CLU applications.